Joffref/genz/docs/README.md

 The issues with tags are:
 - they use reflection under the hood
-- they only work on structs and not on other types (e.g. interfaces)
+- they only work on structs attributes and not on other types (e.g. methods, interfaces)

 **We wanted a simple, generic and testable solution to introspect our models and generate code at compile time.**